Loluwafemi/radionet/README.md

 ## 🔒 Security

 - All streams use HTTPS
-- No user data collected without consent
+- No user data collected
 - localStorage for local preferences only
-- No third-party trackers
 - Content Security Policy implemented
 - Regular dependency updates